The 17 Hundred 90 Inn and Restaurant

 There are several versions about the circumstances leading up to Anne Powell's suicide.

 One story reports that a young woman, 16 year old Anne Powell, was unhappily married to an Englishman, who despite his faults as a husband, did build the large home for her.
 Anne fell in love with a German sailor who used her but didn't love her.
 As she saw his ship leave, she threw herself down on the brick courtyard below.

 Another version of this story claimed that Anne was an indentured servant forced to marry Steele White, who was a jealous husband who threw her off the second floor.
 This isn't true because Steele White didn't even live to see his building finished.

 However it happened, Anne gambled and lost.
-Desperate, pregnant and heartbroken, Anne Powers then threw herself onto the bricks below.
+Desperate, pregnant and heartbroken, Anne Powell then threw herself onto the bricks below.